lsteinmann/datplot/README.md

 Publication
 -------
-The package has been published along with a case study on inscriptions from Bithynia: [Steinmann, L., & Weissova, B. (2021).
+The package at version 1.0.0 has been published along with a case study on inscriptions from Bithynia: [Steinmann, L., & Weissova, B. (2021).
 Datplot: A New R Package for the Visualization of Date Ranges in Archaeology.
 Advances in Archaeological Practice, 1-11. doi:10.1017/aap.2021.8](https://doi.org/10.1017/aap.2021.8).
 Data used in the case study is included in the package.

 Recommendation
 -------